dallenmidd/IxPopDyMod/data-raw/winter_tick/README.md

     ## [1] 1.00213

-That the growth rate is under `1` indicates that the population is declining.
+Since the growth rate is close to `1` the population is roughly stable.
 It’s more revealing to plot the population over time, split up by life stage.
 We’ll write a simple function to do so.

 ``` r
 plot_population <- function(model_output) {